MacMannes/stackmob-docs/sdks/android/guides/developer.md

 ### Create a Save Object

-Save an instance of your `todo` object to the server.
+Save an instance of your `task` object to the server.

 ```java
 Task myTask = new Task("Learn more about StackMob", new Date());